Groodian/HomeMission/README.md

 # Homes are created by users.
 # Users can give their home a name.
 # Users can invite others by giving them the code (invitation code) of their home.
-# Each home has its own set of Tasks, created and maintained by members of the home.
+# Each home has its own set of tasks, created and maintained by members of the home.
 type Home {
   # The id is automatically generated.
   id: ID!